 So, I’m not going to tell people there is something they can do as a brand new blogger that will make a post go viral and end up being reposted on the home page of Google or Yahoo, like that would happen anyway.”

 “The single most effective way I use to promote a new blog post is to leave comments on blogs that are within your niche.
-There’s a few things I would look for in a blog
+There are a few things I would look for in a blog

 Also, I use an indirect approach as well.
 I like to make sure that I mention the author or owner of blog each time I share their posts on social media.
 This is a great branding practice to put yourself in their radar.”

 “I believe the most effective way to promote a new blog post is to leverage the audience you already have.
 Utilize your email list and send out an email blast with a brief introduction to your post, and a call to action that encourages the subscriber to click through and read the rest of the article.